-- 2 \sim or \sim to the entry you want to edit. - 3 Perform one of the following actions: - Press the Menu Select button directly below Sel to add and/or change the priority of the currently displayed channel in the scan list. - Press the Menu Select button directly below Del to delete the currently displayed channel from the scan list. - Press the Menu Select button directly below Rcl to view the next member of the scan list. - 4 Perform one of the following actions to select another channel that needs to be added or deleted then repeat step 3.
-Otherwise, proceed to the next step. - or voto the desired channel. - Use the keypad to enter the desired channel name.
+- 3 Perform one of the following actions: - Press the Menu Select button directly below Sel to add and/or change the priority of the currently displayed channel in the scan list. - Press the Menu Select button directly below Del to delete the currently displayed channel from the scan list. - Press the Menu Select button directly below Rc1 to view the next member of the scan list. - 4 Perform one of the following actions to select another channel that needs to be added or deleted then repeat step 3.
+Otherwise, proceed to the next step. - or to the desired channel.

-- 5 Perform one of the following actions: - Move the Scan List Programming switch out of programming position. - Press to exit scan list programming and return to the Home screen.
+- Use the keypad to enter the desired channel name. - Use the 16-Position Select knob to select the channel. - 5 Perform one of the following actions: - Move the Scan List Programming switch out of programming position. - Press $\widehat{\mathbf{n}}$ to exit scan list programming and return to the Home screen.

-See Viewing and Changing the Priority Status on page 105 for more information on how to add and/or change the priority of the currently displayed channel in the scan list.
+See Viewing and Changing the Priority Status on page 82 for more information on how to add and/or change the priority of the currently displayed channel in the scan list.